4 Consumer Psychology Insights for Qualitative Interviews

 The GRAMS MethodTM for Customer Research

-Developed by consumer psychologist Gary van Broekhoven over 20 years of qualitative research experience, the GRAMS Method™ is a framework that revolutionises how you approach customer conversations by focusing on strategic questioning techniques through five key dimensions:
+Developed by consumer psychologist Gary van Broekhoven of What Drives Them, drawing on over 20 years of qualitative research experience, the GRAMS Method™ is a framework that transforms how you approach customer conversations by using strategic questioning across five key dimensions:

 G - Goals: What are customers truly trying to achieve?